triplei/consh/README.md

 In the base directory of a local concrete5.7 installation run the consh configuration script `consh config`.

-*consh currently assumes that you have your concrete5 installation in a public_html/ sub-folder* The plan is to have this dynamically discovered from a number of common sub-folders (or non at all).
+*consh currently assumes that you have your concrete5 installation in a public_html/ sub-folder* The plan is to have this dynamically discovered from a number of common sub-folders (or none at all).

 This will create a config file in ./public_html/application/config/generated_overrides/consh/consh.php